fractal27/lsall/README.md

 |~📃 Makefile
 ```

-## ManPage
+## man page

-The [manual page](src/lsall.1)(man1) is an user made man page of the lsall project.
+The [manual page](src/lsall.1)(man1) is a man1 made page of the lsall project, and
+it is automatically installed using `make install`.

+You can access it using the normal `man lsall` if the program is installed globally, but if you don't want to install it, you can still look at the manual using the relative path: `man src/lsall.1`.

-Here is a screenshot of the manpage from a older version of lsall.
+Here is a screenshot of the manpage from the current version of the man page of lsall.

 ![manpage screenshot](screenshots/lsall_manpage.png)